EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 nano config.php
 ```

-{% hint style="info" %}
+!!! info
       Depending on your environment, you may need to change ownership of the web directory.
 An example is below (your user:group IDs might be different):

 ```
 sudo chown -R www-data:www-data /var/www/html/
 ```
-{% endhint %}

-{% hint style="success" %}
+!!! info
       After all of these changes, it might be a good idea to restart Apache:

 ```
 systemctl restart apache2
 ```
-{% endhint %}

 Execute the queries found in the sql directory on your database